dmbarbour/wikilon/docs/ABCRT.md

 * 101 - unit in left (false)
 * 111 - unit in right (true, end of list)

 Other than pairs, most things are 'tagged objects'.
 The type of a tagged object is generally determined by the low byte in the first word.
 The upper three bytes are then additional data, e.g. sizes of things or a few flag bits.

+Tagged objects will include:

+* big integers
+* deep sum values
+* blocks of code
+* sealed values
+* stowage wrappers
+* pending computations
+* arrays, binaries, texts

-After implementing some, I feel it is essential to keep tagged objects structurally simple (even at cost to performance opportunities).
+After implementing a few, I feel it is essential to keep tagged objects structurally simple (even at cost to performance opportunities).
+I'll eventually want to extend these further: floating point numbers, vectors and matrices thereof, etc..

+Note: Awelon Bytecode doesn't directly support generic programming.
+I may need to model some code indirectly if it's supposed to work with a bunch of different number, vector, and matrix types, for example.
+But with proper annotations and types, it seems feasible to leverage GPGPUs for scientific computing.

 ### Big Integers

-        tag word: includes size (2..2^23-1) and sign (1 bit) followed by sequence of 30-bit digits

-A large integer is represented as a contiguous sequence of 30-bit words.
-The number of words is recorded in the header, ranging from 2..(2^23 - 1).
-The sign bit is also in the header.
-Each word ranges `0 ..
-999999999`.
-This gives us a variant of packed decimal encodings.
-This limits Wikilon runtime to integers of fewer than ~75 million digits - less than that if context memory is insufficient.

-Integers in the range plus or minus `2^30 - 1` are recorded directly in the value reference.
-This is sufficient for a lot of use cases.
+Integers in the range plus or minus `2^30 - 1` are recorded directly in a value reference.
+This is sufficient for a lot of use cases - characters, indexing vectors, etc..
+For larger numbers, I'll use a tagged value representation.

+        tag word: includes size (2..2^23-1) and sign (1 bit) followed by sequence 32-bit words of given size each word encodes a 'big digit' in range 0..999999999

+This doesn't quite give us arbitrary precision arithmetic.
+But we can represent numbers up to 75 million digits before we fail.

 ### Deep Sums